yxuansu/PlanGen/README.md

 For more details about ToTTo dataset, please refer to the original Google Research [repo](https://github.com/google-research-datasets/ToTTo)

 # 3. Content Planner:
-Please refer to README.md in ./content_planner
+Please refer to README.md in ./content_planner folder

 # 4. Sequence Generator:
-Please refer to README.md in ./generator
+Please refer to README.md in ./generator folder

 # 5. Citation
 If you find our paper and resources useful, please kindly cite our paper: